The Bondage Jukebox is a collection of tunes and albums featuring lyrics, either explicit or

 Aerosmith - What It Takes

-The first song is listed here purely for the visuals illustrating their segment as the Future Villain Band in the
+The second song is listed here purely for the visuals illustrating their segment as the Future Villain Band

-otherwise-insipid Sgt.
+in the otherwise-insipid Sgt.
 Pepper's movie (although it's by far the best tune in the flick).
-Extra credit is also
+Extra credit is

-awarded for using a Hajime Sorayama illustration for Just Push Play, and the obvious implications of the
+also awarded for using a Hajime Sorayama illustration for Just Push Play, and the obvious implications

 Afghan Whigs - I'm Her Slave